moracoderz/moracoderz/README.md

 # Moraima Rios
 [Frontend Dev Jr - Html | Css | Sass | Javascript | React & WordPress Consultant](https://github.com/mripz)

-Hi, I'm Moraima a Jr Frontend Dev working as a freelancer Wordpress consultant, love to help my clients to found the best solution to their needs.
-Mom of two amazing kids 👦‍👦.
+Hi, I'm Moraima Mom of two amazing kids 👦‍👦, I’m a Jr Frontend Developer and WordPress Support Specialist, I love to help clients find the best solution to their needs.
 Previously worked as a network admin for local companies at my hometown.
 I'm a tech geek🤓, also like playing online games & pluzzle games and in love with art 🥰 🎨 since I can remember.

 ## What can I offer
 ✨  Dedicated & curious person always eager to learn something new